risingwavelabs/risingwave-docs-legacy/docs/sql/create-source/create-source-kafka-redpanda.md

 - SASL/GSSAPI
 - SASL/OAUTHBEARER

 SSL encryption can be used concurrently with SASL authentication mechanisms.
-Due to a limitation, RisingWave does not support using SSL with SASL/OAUTHBEARER but supports using SSL with the other three SASL authentication mechanisms.

 To learn about how to enable SSL encryption and SASL authentication in Kafka, including how to generate the keys and certificates, see the [Security Tutorial](https://docs.confluent.io/platform/current/security/security_tutorial.html#overview) from Confluent.